Wilketalia: Description

 Wilketalia citrinoides is characterized by its (cracked) and (producing soredia for reproduction) thallus.
 The thallus has a striking yellow to yellow-orange colouration, reminiscent of Flavoplaca citrina, but is distinguishable by its smaller soredia, measuring 20–50 μm in diameter, and its initially circular soralia.
 Apothecia (fruiting bodies) have not been observed in this species.

 The thallus of Wilketalia citrinoides is approximately 100 μm thick and presents an irregular outline.
 The are scattered to continuous and range from 0.2 to 0.6 mm in width.
 These areoles can be flat to convex and have an entire or crenate (scalloped) margin.
 The surface of the areoles may show a slight white pruinosity (powdery appearance) and is smooth, often breaking down into soredia.
 The vegetative propagules, primarily the soredia, are abundant and spread in irregular patterns, initially (on the surface) and erumpent (breaking through the cortex) soralia that are more or less round, measuring 0.15 to 0.2 mm in diameter.

 The prothallus, or the area surrounding the areoles, is sometimes present but inconspicuous and shares the colour of the thallus.
 The cortex of the thallus is thin, ranging from 5 to 17 μm, and is made up of a tissue (composed of irregularly arranged cells).
 There is no (dead cell layer), and anthraquinone pigments are present.
-The within the thallus is continuous, with the being (a type of green algae), with spheircal cells 5–15 μm in diameter.
+The within the thallus is continuous, with the being (a type of green algae), with spherical cells 5–15 μm in diameter.
 Pycnidia (asexual reproductive structures) are few, with an ostiole (opening) that is orange and more or less immersed, though indistinct.
 The conidia (asexual spores) produced are ovoid, measuring 2–4 by 1–1.5 μm.

 Habitat and distribution

 Wilketalia citrinoides typically occurs on rocky slopes, particularly in areas with sparse Polylepis forests.
 This lichen favours siliceous rock surfaces in humid environments.
-It thrives at high altitudes, approximately around 3700 m.
+It grows at high altitudes, approximately around 3700 m.
 The known distribution of the lichen is confined to the Andes mountain range in Bolivia.